quicwg/base-drafts/draft-ietf-quic-qpack.md

 The Table State Synchronize instruction begins with the '00' two-bit pattern.
-The instruction specifies the total number of dynamic table inserts and duplications since the last Table State Synchronize or Header Acknowledgement that increased the Largest Known Received dynamic table entry (see
+The instruction specifies the total number of dynamic table inserts and duplications since the last Table State Synchronize or Header Acknowledgement that increased the Known Received Count for the dynamic table (see
-{{largest-known-received}}).
+{{known-received-count}}).
 This is encoded as a 6-bit prefix integer.
 The encoder uses this value to determine which table entries might cause a stream to become blocked, as described in {{state-synchronization}}.